sjl/adopt/docs/01-usage.markdown

 Adopt will automatically add the options to the help text:

+    :::lisp
     (adopt:print-help *ui*)
     ; =>
-    search - search files for a regular expression
+    ; search - search files for a regular expression
+    ;

-    USAGE: /usr/local/bin/sbcl [OPTIONS] PATTERN [FILE]...
+    ; USAGE: /usr/local/bin/sbcl [OPTIONS] PATTERN [FILE]...
+    ;

-    Search the contents of …
+    ; Search the contents of …
+    ;

-    Options:
+    ; Options:
-      --version             display version information and exit
-      -h, --help            display help information and exit -l, --literal         treat PATTERN as a literal string instead of a regular expression
+    ;   --version             display version information and exit ;   -h, --help            display help information and exit ;   -l, --literal         treat PATTERN as a literal string instead of a regular ;                         expression

 The first argument to `make-option` is the name of the option, which we'll see put to use shortly.
 At least one of `:short` and `:long` is required, and